 The presence of any of these errors makes the group a candidate for classification as a destructive influence.
 When you come across such a group, proceed carefully and do not overestimate your own ability to remain free from its influence.

-- The standard reference work on brainwashing and mind-control is by Robert Jay Lifton, MD, Thought Reform and the Psychology of Totalism: A Study of Brainwashing in China.
+- The standard reference work on brainwashing and thought-control is by Robert Jay Lifton, MD, Thought Reform and the Psychology of Totalism: A Study of Brainwashing in China.

 Group seeks to establish domain over not only the individual's communication with the outside (all that he sees and hears, reads and writes, experiences, and expresses), but also in its penetration of his inner life over what may be called his communication with himself; creates an atmosphere uncomfortably reminiscent of George Orwell's 1984.